-We believe that the combination of our business strategies and philosophies is key to giving us a greater competitive advantage and differentiating us from our competitors.
-These points of differentiation include the following:
+We believe the combination of our business strategies and philosophies is key to greater competitive advantage and differentiation from competitors.
+Points of differentiation include the following:

-Lifestyle Focus - We focus on developing healthier and functional beverages in response to a global shift in consumer buying habits.
-As health and wellness awareness grows, consumers are turning to drinks with reduced calories, wholesome ingredients and efficacy to meet their specific lifestyle needs.
-We are committed to tailoring the variety and types of beverages in our portfolio to satisfy changing preferences of an increasingly diverse mix of 'crossover consumers' - a growing group who desire a change from Carbonated Soft Drinks and other artificially flavored, artificially sweetened beverages.
+Healthy Transformation - We focus on developing healthier beverages in response to the global shift in consumer buying habits.
+We are committed to tailoring the variety and types of beverages in our portfolio to satisfy the preferences of a diverse mix of 'crossover consumers' - a growing group desiring a change to better-for-you beverages.